 - ClickOKto save your changes.

-- After you configure user mapping and group mapping, verify that it is working properly and that you can safely enable and monitor user and group access to the applications, resources, and services.
+- After you configure user mapping and group mapping, verify that the configuration works properly and that you can safely enable and monitor user and group access to your applications and services.

 Recommended For You